shimmerjordan/sz-education/README.md

 轼 means handrail at the front of the car and 辙 means the tyre tracks left by the car going by.
 By naming the platform this way, I want to express that the ultimate victory will come to those who are forward-looking and have a habit of looking back and taking stock of the past.

-Deploying this project locally can be found in this article at {% post_link sz-educationLocalDeploy Instruction for deploying sz-education locally %}

-For some factors, the deployment tutorial requires authorization to view, you can try the password or contact me.

 # 1. Function Overview

 The project is divided into two parts: the front-end website and the back-end management.
 The front-end mainly provides examination functions, while the back-end provides basic management and examination management functions.